Saturday, 26 October 2024

 I decided to visit my sister and brother, the first time I had been to my home town(city) this year.
 I intended to visit the Ribble Bike emporium that had started life in Preston but had moved to Clitheroe where a well-equipped shop had all the bikes on display and facilities to measure you for a new bike.
 I also had a yearning to visit Lytham where I had spent many a day as a toddler when my parents cycled there on the family tandem with me strapped into a rear metal caged seat.

-The next morning I drove to Clitheroe, a douce town in the Ribble Valley that is the HQ of the Ribble Valley Council.
-It boasts a healthy town centre, fine sandstone buildings and a well-healed population.
-The Bike shop was a couple of miles away in a new commercial centre next to furniture showrooms, fast food outlets and Screwfix.
-I spent half an hour drooling over the complete range of bikes before an assistant became available to measure me for a bike and help me consider the options.
+The next morning, I drove to Clitheroe, a charming town in the Ribble Valley that is the headquarters of the Ribble Valley Council.
+It boasts a healthy town centre, fine sandstone buildings, and a well-heeled population.
+The Bike shop was a couple of miles away in a new commercial centre next to furniture showrooms, fast food outlets, and Screwfix.
+I spent half an hour drooling over the complete range of bikes before an assistant could measure me for a bike and help me consider the options.

 Was it to be a CGR bike (Cross, Gravel, Road) or a Gravel bike?
 An aluminium, steel, titanium or carbon frame and what groupset?
 Did I want an electric bike?
 It used to be a lot easier to choose a bike in the 1960s - a Dawes, Claud Butler, Holdsworth or Mercian frame ideally with 10 Campag gears, Mavic wheels, Werinmann brakes, Stronglight chainset, Christophe toe clips and a Brookes saddle.
 All for £21 for a Dawes and up to £30 for a Holdsworth.
 The price range at Ribble Bikes was from £1099 to £7000 and Ribble is supposedly among the best value bikes.